jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 evaluated them according to specific criteria, and explained why #gls("ld", long:true) is necessary.
 In the subsequent @chap_4_0_0 we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
 However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load that acts on the wing of an aircraft must be obtained.
-This subsection will therefore demonstrate one method how aerodynamic loads can be obtained thorugh numerical simulations and transformed in a way that kmeans++ can be used for the #gls("ld").
+This subsection will therefore demonstrate one method how aerodynamic loads can be obtained thorugh numerical simulations and transformed in a way that k-means++ can be used for the #gls("ld").

 // this needs to be adapted properly for a phd - its okay to acknowledge that work is based on somehting, but should be adapted
 From previous projects conducted at TU Dresden, valuable work is available.